 HUHC 020 A-Z - Liberal Arts Seminar

-Liberal Arts Seminars are specialized courses offered to students of Hofstra University Honors College .
+Liberal Arts Seminars are specialized courses offered to students of Stuart and Nancy Rabinowitz Honors College .
 Each seminar is proposed, designed, and led by a member of the Hofstra faculty.
 Multiple seminars are offered each semester on a wide variety of topics.
-The purpose of the seminars is to provide an opportunity for HUHC students and faculty to explore subject matters and topics that do not typically present themselves in regular departmental offerings.
+The purpose of the seminars is to provide HUHC students and faculty an opportunity to explore subject matters and topics that do not typically present themselves in regular departmental offerings.

 Current Special Topics

 HUHC 020A: Tenochtitlán